LNXSeus/Advancely/README.md

 ### 3. Your First Launch

 Launch Advancely by running the executable (or the shortcut you created).
-It will automatically find your most recently played singleplayer world and begin displaying your progress in real-time.
-To begin customizing, press the `ESC` key to open the settings window.
+On its first run, it will default to finding your most recently played world from the standard Minecraft installation.
+To begin customizing, press the `ESC` key to open the settings window, where you can switch to `Auto-Track Active Instance` if you use Prism Launcher or MultiMC.

 ***

 That's a very detailed and important section.
 The best place to put it is right after the **"Getting Started"** section in your `README.md`.

 New users will read "Getting Started" to get the application running, and the very next thing they should know is how to maintain it and keep it updated.
 Placing it here ensures they see this crucial information early on.

 Here is an updated version of the text you provided.
 I've restructured it for clarity and updated the technical details to accurately reflect the process for all three operating systems, based on the `update_checker.cpp` file.

 ***

 ## Download Once, Update Forever

 Advancely is designed to be easy to maintain.
 By default, **the tracker will automatically check for new versions on startup**.
 When an update is available, you will be notified with a prompt offering to download and install it for you.
 This process is designed to be as safe as possible for your custom files.

 ### How the Automatic Update Works